sarajamal57/deepnets_vs/README.md

 - the type of data (B-band:'blue', merged R- and B-band: 'rb', a hybrid variant with R- and B-band: 'multiple')
 - the model type (LSTM, GRU, tCNN and dTCN)
 - the network size (integer)
-- the number of layers/stacks (interger)
+- the number of layers/stacks (integer)

 Shell files can be adapted to train networks on a broad range of hyperparameters.